amiteshsinghk/lifecycle/readme.md

     - Activity  onResume() called
     - Frag      onResume called

-* **When a BottomSheet/ Alert dialog is opened from an Activity or Fragment, which lifecycle methods of the Activity/Fragment are triggered?**
+* **When a BottomSheet/ Alert dialog / Dialog Fragment is opened from an Activity or Fragment, which lifecycle methods of the Activity/Fragment are triggered?**
     - None of the Activity or Fragment lifecycle methods are called.